Medication for Heroin Withdrawal

 You can buy a 2 pack of Unisom SleepMelts here:

 Here is a link to buy a 4-pack of Unisom SleepMelts:

-Benadryl blocks the effects of histamine in the body, and is, most commonly, marketed as allergy medicine.
+Benadryl, marketed as an allergy medicine, blocks the effects of histamine in the body.
 Benadryl prevents nausea, relieves cough and runny nose, and induces sedation.
 All of these symptoms are experienced by allergy sufferers and opiate withdrawal sufferers alike.
 Therefore, one dose of Benadryl has the potential to ease, even prevent, multiple withdrawal symptoms at once.

-Although Benadryl is marketed as OTC allergy medicine, the FDA has approved Benadryl for use as a sleeping medication.
-So, at recommended doses, you may be able to get some rest after taking Benadryl.
-Its unique ability to counteract multiple symptoms associated with withdrawal makes Benadryl a must have in your detox kit.
+Although Benadryl is marketed as an allergy medicine, it is FDA-approved for use as a sleeping medication.
+At recommended doses, you may be able to get some rest after taking Benadryl.
+Its unique ability to counteract multiple symptoms associated with withdrawal makes Benadryl a must-have in your detox kit.

 A Note on Restless Leg Syndrome (RLS)